 It's not really fair of us to put a system like this in a list of baby bottles, but we had the opportunity to try it recently so we figured you all would like to read a bit about it.
 The concept is that you can use pouches similar in size and function to a juice pouch, to connect directly to your breast pump, use for freezer storage, and then use for feeding.
 The idea is that instead of using the typical Medela or Lanisoh bags for pumping and freezer storage only, you can also use them for feeding.
 It makes this possible by incorporating a screw top onto the pouch instead of the usual Ziplock closure.
 The screw top can be directly attached to your manual or electronic breast pump.
 Then after pumping, you put a cap on the screw top and throw it in the refrigerator or freezer.
 When you're ready to feed your baby, you can thaw a pouch in a bowl of lukewarm water (or using the Kiinde bottle warmer system).
 Then, slide the pouch into the Kiinde Squeeze bottle, squeeze out the air, and attach a nipple.
 The first time we tried this feeding system process we were impressed by how easily the pouch transitioned from one mode to another, like from pumping to storage, and storage to feeding.
 Kiinde also makes a nifty (though limited capacity) storage rack for your freezer to prevent random piles of pouches from stacking up and falling over.
 In any event, we have to applaud Kiinde for coming up with such a comprehensive system that handles the entire process from pumping to feeding.
 But the question we ended up asking ourselves was whether it was really a problem that needed solving?
 After pumping, you still need to clean the pump parts and the pump-to-bag adapter threads.
 Why not a small bottle while you're at it?
 So maybe that saves a little bit of clean-up time, but not much.
 Also, during our testing, we thought it was challenging to tell exactly how much milk was getting into the bags.
 We pumped until the milk got to the 4 ounce mark and then poured it into a Medela breastmilk bottle and it was only about 2.5 ounces; turns out the milk wasn't heavy enough to really puff the bag out and get an accurate volume measurement.
 But we do realize that's no different than any other breastfeeding pouch on the market.
 So we considered that maybe we were in the same position as before: pumping into a glass or plastic bottle to get an accurate measure, and then pouring into a bag for storage.
 Personally, we find the breastmilk bottles much better than the pouches.
 How about the other feature, the fact that you can feed directly from the pouch, using an attachable nipple?
 This part we really liked.
 The nipple is good quality with a nice wide base, and the bottle does a nice job preventing gas and reflux due to the pouch not containing any air (the baby acts like a vacuum to suck out the milk, squeezing the pouch empty as they go).
 You can also squeeze the bottle a bit to simulate let-down.
 So maybe it's worth it after all?
 The pouches are about the same cost as the conventional (Medela and Lanisoh) pouches, but with the nifty cap.
 And if you puff out the bag a bit before pumping it will give you a more accurate volume indication.
 Overall, we think this concept is awesome, though the execution has some challenges.
 We say give it a try, but don't expect miracles.
 You can get a starter system with the pouches, adapters, nipples/squeeze bottles, and freezer rack for about $30 online.
 If you want the bottle warmer as well (note that it only fits Kiinde bottles), you can get the gift set for about $70 online.
 So certainly this system will set you back a bit relative to just purchasing some bottles and pouches for storage, but we think it might be worthwhile if your baby really takes a liking to the nipples, as it will certainly save you some time and energy.

 Conclusions.
 We want to stress that baby bottles are not a one-size-fits-all solution.
+This is one of the main points we make in our ultimate baby bottle buying guide.
 Every baby latches and suckles a bit differently, every baby is comfortable with a different nipple length, width, and flow, and every baby is more or less prone to gas and colic.
 You have to be receptive and responsive to baby's preference, which might change quite a bit over the first year of life.
 The secret is to try at least a few best baby bottle options to figure out what works for your unique baby.
 Of course, that approach can get expensive and time consuming, but it's likely well worth it for your baby's comfort (and your sanity!).
 Also, if you're switching between breastfeeding and bottle feeding with a breastfed baby, you will likely find success with the nipples that are more like natural breasts, to mimic breastfeeding like you'll find with the Comotomo and Tommee Tippee (which both make great newborn bottles, especially for breastfed babies).
 The more the nipple feels like mom's, the easier breastfed babies will transition between bottle and breast.
 Of course, every breast and nipple has its own unique size and shape, so think about mom's unique attributes before picking a nipple style and nipple size.
 If you're exclusively bottle feeding, then you won't need to worry about this as much and something like the Dr. Brown's, AVENT, or Born Free options might be perfect baby bottles for your situation.
 Breastfed babies just have unique requirements due to the switching between breast and bottle.
 Regarding burping, spit-up and colic, all of the anti-colic bottles in this buying guide do a fantastic job of preventing air bubbles and vacuum pressure from forming in the bottle.
 So when it's feeding time, you can be confident that the internal vent systems will minimize the risk of gas and bloating.
 The best bottle for gas seems to be any of our top options, though the Dr. Brown's has really proven itself in this area for many years, demonstrating large reductions in gas and acid reflux with bottle-fed babies (of course, any of these bottles can be used with breast milk or formula).
 Another thing to think about is the shape of the nipple for encouraging proper tooth growth, which usually means that an orthodontic nipple has an indent where the gums and teeth meet the nipple (giving it an hourglass shape).
 The Nuk and Munchkin nipples are good examples of that, and many moms told us that they made great baby registry gift ideas.
 Finally, if you're looking for a great bottle warmer to go along with the bottle you've chosen, check out our reviews of the best baby bottle warmers.